 While his best-known book is his first, Competent to Counsel, his three most accessible have to be Greg Dawson and the Psychology Class, Together for Good, and The Case of the “Hopeless Marriage.”
 At roughly 150 pages each, they are short, and what makes them so intriguing is they are counseling textbooks disguised as novels.
 Adams wrote these as fiction so he could use protagonist/pastor/counselor Greg Dawson to “show rather than tell” what biblical counseling is all about.

 In addition to these three, Adams has a wonderful devotional, Day by Day Along the Way.
 Among his 100+ titles, he also tackles aging (which my father-in-law appreciated), eschatology, and even how to listen to a sermon.
-My personal favorite is his commentary on Proverbs, which, unfortunately, is not yet back in print.
+My personal favorite is his commentary on Proverbs, which, is just recently back in print.

 Pictures are courtesy of Donn Arms